johnbender/writing/_posts/2013-09-16-why-im-getting-a-phd.md

 The 26th is the first day of instruction in the first academic year of my PhD in Computer Science at UCLA.
 I have a two year old daughter, an incredibly supportive wife, and I just turned 30.

-Unsurprisingly, I've been frequently asked why I want to get a PhD and I rarely get a chance to explain my thinking fully.
+Unsurprisingly, I've been asked many times why I want to get a PhD and I rarely get a chance to explain my thinking fully.
 This post is both a detailed account of my reasons and a counterpoint to the popular opinion that there isn't much value in higher education in Computer Science.

 ## Why Bother?